yuvi451/DS-Algo/README.md

 # DS-Algo
-All important Data-Structures and Algorithms for Competitive Programming
+All important Algorithms for Competitive Programming